Rajasekhar2423/HereMapsLastMile/README.md

-Or give all the tags by seperating them with or and execute it. for the results open the cucumber.html page (target/cucumber-reports)
+Or give all the tags by seperating them with **"or"** and execute it. for the results open the cucumber.html page (target/cucumber-reports)